free-spirit11/hooligans/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+// TODOs:

+1. Make hooligans logo on the Navbar fixed, to avoid it changing position when search input opens
+2. Change responsiveness and set up small screens view
+3. Make menu closing even when clicking on any part of the screen outside of the box